Deaadman/ItemRarities/README.md

 ### Programming:
 - [**The Illusion**](https://github.com/Arkhorse) - Pull Request [**#4**](https://github.com/Deaadman/ItemRarities/pull/4) - In Update [**v1.1.2**](https://github.com/Deaadman/ItemRarities/blob/release/Information/PatchNotes.md#v112).

----

-## LICENSING:
-This modification is licensed under the **MIT License.**

-Under the MIT License you have the right to:

-- Use this mod for any purpose, whether it's personal or commercial.
-- Modify the mod to suit your needs, and those modifications can be kept private or shared with others.
-- Distribute this mod in its original or modified form, either for free or as part of a paid product, without imposing any additional restrictions.
-- The only requirement is that the original copyright and license information must be included when you distribute the mod.
+> [!WARNING]

->**Disclaimer:** This modification is not officially a part of The Long Dark and is not affiliated with Hinterland Studio Inc or its affiliates.
+> This modification is not officially a part of The Long Dark and is not affiliated with Hinterland Studio Inc or its affiliates.